-The Company records all highly liquid securities with three months or less from date of purchase to maturity as cash equivalents and consists mainly of certificate of deposits, money market funds and U.S. Treasuries.
-Short-term marketable securities consist of certificates of deposit (CDs) that are FDIC insured and municipal bonds with original maturities of more than three months at the date of purchase regardless of the maturity date as the Company views its available-for-sale portfolio as available for use in its current operations.
-The aggregate amount of CDs included in marketable securities at May 31, 2009 and May 25, 2008 was \$2.1 million and \$14.6 million, respectively.
-The Company classifies all debt securities with readily determined market values as "available for sale" in accordance with SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities.
-These investments are classified as marketable securities on the consolidated balance sheet as of May 31, 2009 and May 25, 2008 and are carried at fair market value.
-Unrealized gains and losses are reported as a component of stockholders' equity and were not significant in fiscal years 2009 and 2008.
+The Company records all highly liquid securities with three months or less from date of purchase to maturity as cash equivalents and consists mainly of certificate of deposits (CDs), money market funds and U.S. Treasuries.
+Short-term marketable securities consist of CDs that are FDIC insured and single A or better rated municipal bonds with original maturities of more than three months at the date of purchase regardless of the maturity date as the Company views its portfolio as available for use in its current operations .
+The aggregate amount of CDs included in marketable securities at May 30, 2010 and May 31, 2009 was \$1.5 million and \$2.1 million, respectively.
+The Company classifies all debt securities with readily determined market values as "available for sale".
+The contractual maturities of the Company's marketable securities that are due in less than one year represent \$9.5 million of its marketable securities and those due in one to two years represent the remaining \$10.9 million of the Company's marketable securities as of May 30, 2010.
+These investments are classified as marketable securities on the consolidated balance sheet as of May 30, 2010 and May 31, 2009 and are carried at fair market value.
+Unrealized gains and losses are reported as a component of stockholders' equity.
 The cost of debt securities is adjusted for amortization of premiums and discounts to maturity.
 This amortization is recorded to interest income.
-Realized gains and losses on the sale of available-for-sale securities are also recorded to interest income and were not significant in fiscal years 2009 and 2008.
+Realized gains and losses on the sale of available-for-sale securities are also recorded to interest income and were not significant for the fiscal years ended May 30, 2010 and May 31, 2009.
+During fiscal year 2010, the Company received proceeds of \$9.5 million from the sale of marketable securities.
 The cost of securities sold is based on the specific identification method.